AnisMerabet/Monte-Carlo-based-peptide-folding-simulation/README.md

 # Monte Carlo based 2D protein folding simulation

 Prot Fold is a tool used to perform Monte Carlo simulation on 2D hydrophylic-hydrophobic (HP) model.
-It implmeents pull moves and VSHD moves that encompass end moves, corner moves and crankshaft moves.
+It implements pull moves and VSHD moves that encompass end moves, corner moves and crankshaft moves.
 It seeks to find the optimal conformation of the protein with the smallest possible energy.

-This program was done for a university project, based on the following paper :
+This project was done for a university project, based on the following paper :

 > [Reference](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-8-342#ref-CR50) :
 C. Thachuk, A. Shmygelska, and H. H. Hoos, “A replica exchange Monte Carlo algorithm for protein folding in the HP model,” BMC Bioinformatics, vol. 8, no. 1, p.
 342, Sep.
 2007, doi: 10.1186/1471-2105-8-342.